property transfer tax and exemptions bc canada infographic

-BC Property Transfer Tax Calculator
+BC Property Transfer Tax (2025)

 About Property Transfer Tax

 The Property Transfer Tax (PTT) is a land registration tax paid by the home buyer in BC when a property title is registered at the Land Title and Survey Authority (LTSA).
 BC Property Transfer Tax Act was first introduced in BC in 1987.
 In the beginning, it was called the Property Purchase Tax to discourage real estate speculation.
-Later, the BC government re-named it Property Transfer Tax.
+Later, the BC government renamed it Property Transfer Tax.

 BC Property Transfer Tax Rate